 - Most Halls have “canteens” in them, which are similar to cafeterias.
 There are other cafeterias, cafes and food courts (with Western options including Subway and McDonald’s in addition to cuisines from all over Asia) all around campus.
 There are also convenience stores and a supermarket on campus.

 - Students are eligible for consideration for all forms of federal, state, institutional and private sources of aid, except the Federal Work-Study Program.
 Students studying abroad for a semester will forfeit the value of a Federal Work-Study assignment;

 - Housing is paid to NTU during your semester there.
 Housing at NTU is significantly cheaper than at Loyola.
 Housing prices are roughly $155-220 Singaporean dollars per month; and

 - Students are responsible for all other expenses such as airfare, personal travel and meals.

-Completed online application form and a course planning form must be submitted by December 3 (Wednesday after Thanksgiving break) for the fall or spring.
+Completed online application form and a course planning form must be submitted by 11:59 pm on the second Wednesday after Thanksgiving break for the fall or spring.

 Apply to this Program